 GWD personnel check on the land surrounding the wells routinely to identify and prevent activities that might adversely affect the underlying aquifers.
 GWD allows for passive recreational use of our land.
 However, MOTORIZED VEHICLES ARE NOT PERMITTED without authorization from the Department.
-We test quarterly samples of the run-off from the country club for pesticides, herbicides and nitrogen compounds.
-We have an arrangement with the US Department of the Interior to sample the groundwater every couple of years and test for 225 parameters, at concentrations that we could never afford to do, at no cost to us.
+Historically, GWD has tested the run-off from the golf course for pesticides, herbicides, and nitrogen compounds.
+Periodically, the US Department of the Interior will test the groundwater for a full scan of parameters - analyzed to very low levels.